A Guide to Sold House Prices in the UK. Check Sold Property Price Data Free!

 After a long period of house price growth in the capital and South East England, the Centre for Economics and Business Research has said that uncertainty resulting from a General Election, rising interest rates and fewer international buyers will lead to a fall in house prices of 3.3% in 2015 – after a rise of 16.8% in 2014.
 Property values nationally are expected to decline by around 0.6% in 2015, after a rise of 8.8% the previous year.

-Rather than being a sign of a significant trend, the house price falls forecast for 2015 are likely to be a blip.
+Rather than sign a significant trend, the house price falls forecast for 2015 is likely to be a blip.
 When taken in the context of huge increases during 2014, a modest drop in property values cannot be regarded as anything other than a short-term correction.
-A combination of restrictive planning policies, low interest rates, high levels of immigration and a relative dearth of credit means house prices in the UK are probably on a long-term upwards trend.
+A combination of restrictive planning policies, low-interest rates, high immigration levels, and a relative dearth of credit means house prices in the UK are probably on a long-term upwards trend.

-There you have it, a little information on Sold Property Prices and how you can research them yourself to help with pricing your home to sell it.
-So do your research, work out how much your house is worth yourself, and then fill in our enquiry form or call us directly on 0800 68 99 420 and let’s compare ‘Sold House Prices!’
+There you have it, a little information on Sold Property Prices and how you can research them yourself to help with pricing your home to sell it online or sell your house quickly to a property buyer such as Flying Homes!
+So do your research, work out how much your house is worth yourself, and then fill in our enquiry form or call us directly on 0800 669 6784 and let’s compare ‘Sold House Prices!’